TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1DNSEvent.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOne Threat Defense DNS Events.
+This function is used to query the Infoblox Threat Defense DNS Events.
 This is the log which contains all security policy hits.

 ## EXAMPLES